-The different loci of systematic theology having been covered in the first three years of study, and a number of important historical figures and trends in the modern and contemporary theology having been covered in the first semester of the fourth year, the aim of this module is to expose students to the person, work and legacy of a number of living contemporary theologians (including South African theologians).
-Where possible, these theologians will come to address the class on their own theology.
-The second part of the module addresses some important theological themes in contemporary theology, such as theology and religion(s), theology and the arts, and theology and science.
-Thus students are brought up to date with the theology of their own time and enabled to position themselves within the theological discourse.
+This module exposes students to the persons, works, and legacies of living contemporary theologians (including South African theologians).
+Where possible, these theologians will address the class on their own theology.
+The module then addresses some important theological themes in contemporary theology, such as theology and religion(s), theology and the arts, and theology and science.
+Students are brought up to date with the theology of their own time and enabled to position themselves within the theological discourse.